bibekbhusal/VideoMaker/README.md

 - Leave `--vad` enabled for most workflows; it helps drop long silences.
 - If quieter speech is being skipped, lower `--vad-threshold` (e.g., `0.3`) and/or reduce the silence requirement with `--vad-min-silence-ms 200`.
 - You can disable VAD altogether (`--no-vad`) if your audio is clean and already trimmed.

+### Temperature tuning

+- Temperature controls how adventurous Whisper’s decoder is: `0.0` is fully greedy, higher values sample alternative wordings.
+- For Nepali (and most Indic languages) a small non-zero value such as `0.2` helps the model reconsider uncertain segments without straying far.
+- Increase towards `0.4`–`0.5` only if the decoder gets stuck or repeats words; lower it again if transcripts become inconsistent.

 ## Configuration (`videomaker.toml`)